practal/.github/profile/README.md

 The two web apps will be published under a Freemium business model based on subscriptions.
 The hope is that this enables sustained development and availability of resources, such that Practal and Grammar.design can eventually become everyday infrastructure.

 To ensure that this infrastructure can be used without worrying about lock-in, core components of Practal and Grammar.design are published as open-source projects.
-Please consider donating to them.
-This will soon be possible via GitHub Sponsors, and help a lot!
+Please consider [sponsoring them](https://github.com/sponsors/practal?o=sd&sc=t)!